thephpleague/commonmark/README.md

 ## Governance

 This project is primarily maintained by [Colin O'Dell][@colinodell].
-Members of the [PHP League][php-league] Leadership Team may occassionally assist with some of these duties.
+Members of the [PHP League] Leadership Team may occasionally assist with some of these duties.

 [CommonMark]: http://commonmark.org/
 [CommonMark spec]: http://spec.commonmark.org/